 - The department awards scholarships and offers membership in the national anthropology honor society, Lambda Alpha.

 - The anthropology department has outstanding faculty.
 Please visit www.gvsu.edu/anthropology to meet them.

-- According to the 2012 Bureau of Labor Statistics, employment of anthropologists and archaeologists is expected to grow by 20 percent over the next ten years, as the need increases to understand diverse cultures, workforces and global dynamics.
+- The 2012 Bureau of Labor Statistics says that employment of anthropologists and archaeologists is expected to grow by 20% over the next ten years as the need to understand diverse cultures, workforces, and global dynamics grows.

 For More Information

 “My courses focus on the question we all ask, 'Who am I?'
 Courses like Human Origins look into the past, seeing how individuals and families fit into our world today.
 Courses such as Death, Burial, and Culture teach us about ourselves and those with whom we share our planet.”